liamedeiros/ehtplot/doc/COLORMAP.md

   or different from stimuli that are described as red, green, blue, and yellow."
 [Q: are the CIELCh hue and (s)RGB hue `h_rgb = atan2(sqrt(3) \* (G-B), 2\*R - G - B)` equivalent?]

+It is important to note that the above terms can be defined very differently in different context.
+For example, RGB brightness is defined as `(R + G + B) / 3`, which is completely different than CIECAM02 brightness.